These are the most anticipated games of E3 2021, according to YouGov

 What are the most anticipated games of E3 2021?
 TechRadar teamed up with YouGov to ask 1,000 US adults exactly that, and the results might surprise you.

 The most anticipated game of E3 2021 is The Legend of Zelda: Breath of the Wild 2 on Nintendo Switch, which garnered 17% of the vote.
-Out of the 1,000 members that owned a console or PC in the survey, Breath of the Wild 2 was a clear favorite, with 32% choosing Link’s next adventure as their number one pick.
+Out of the 498 respondents who play games on consoles or PC, Breath of the Wild 2 was a clear favorite, with 32% choosing Link’s next adventure as their number one pick.

 It’s unclear when Breath of the Wild 2 will be released, or whether it will launch alongside Nintendo’s widely-rumored Nintendo Switch Pro, but we’re hoping to find out more about the sequel to Breath of the Wild on June 15 when Nintendo hosts it’s E3 Direct presentation.